Why life is hot: Abstract

 \section{Abstract}

-The process of evolution by natural selection leads to fitness-maximising phenotypes.
-On the level of cellular chemical reaction networks, maximising fitness can mean optimising a variety of fitness functions such as robustness, precision, or sensitivity to external stimuli.
-Using theory and numerics, we show that these diverse goals can be achieved by a versatile, generic mechanism: coupling chemical reaction networks to reservoirs that are strongly out of equilibrium.
-Moreover, we demonstrate that the degree of optimality achievable by this mechanism saturates, and that nature appears to operate near saturation.
-We find that the amount of heat generated by this mechanism constitutes a significant fraction of the total heat produced by living organisms, so that `life is hot' largely because of the need for a versatile mechanism to optimise a variety of fitness functions.
+The process of evolution by natural selection leads to phenotypes of increasing fitness.
+For cellular chemical reaction networks, this means optimising a variety of fitness functions such as robustness, precision, or sensitivity to external stimuli.
+We argue that these diverse goals can be achieved by a versatile, generic mechanism: coupling chemical reaction networks to reservoirs that are strongly out of equilibrium.
+Using theory and numerics we show that this mechanism of optimization comes at the price of significant heat dissipation.
+We compute the heat flux caused by kinetic proofreading in {\it Escherichia coli} and show that it constitutes a significant fraction of the total heat flux experimentally measured in this model organism.
+We then demonstrate that the degree of optimality achievable saturates, and that Nature appears to operate near saturation despite high energetic costs.
+We conclude that `life is hot' largely because of the need for a versatile mechanism to optimise a variety of fitness functions.

-\subsection{Introduction}
+\section{Introduction}

-Two features of life are typically taken as self evident: first that it is a non-equilibrium phenomenon, and second that it ubiquitously generates heat.\footnote{Note that a few bacteria apparently absorb heat when they grow~\cite{Liu2001}.} That `life is hot' is considered so banal that it seldom draws comments except in textbooks, although it is striking that the specific heat dissipation of organisms spanning 20 orders of magnitude of body mass stays within a narrow band of 1--$\SI{100}{\watt\per\kilo\gram}$~\cite{Gavrilov2008}.
-By contrast, that `life is non-equilibrium' is frequently discussed, especially in the physics literature~\cite{Fang2019}, because non-equilibrium statistical mechanics continues to pose formidable challenges.
+Two features of life are typically taken as self evident: first that it is a non-equilibrium phenomenon, and second that it ubiquitously generates heat.
+That `life is non-equilibrium' is frequently discussed, especially in the physics literature~\cite{Fang2019}, because non-equilibrium statistical mechanics continues to pose formidable challenges.
+In contrast, that life dissipates heat is considered so banal that it seldom draws comments except in textbooks.